Spitfire1900/xontrib-pygitstatus/README.md

 While this xontrib works on Windows, the tests do not pass on Windows.

-## Development

-## Releasing your package

--   Bump the version of your package.
--   Create a GitHub release (The release notes are automatically generated as a draft release after each push).
--   And publish with `poetry publish --build` or `twine`

 ## Credits

 This package was created with [xontrib template](https://github.com/xonsh/xontrib-template).